• Air Fryer

 cooked hot dogs in air fryer basket

 Remove the hot dogs and place them in your hot dog buns.
-Return hot dogs in the bun and cook at 400 degrees Fahrenheit for 2 more minutes to get a nice crisp on your buns.
+Return hot dogs to the air fryer and cook at 400 degrees Fahrenheit for two more minutes to get a nice crisp on your buns.

 hot dogs in buns in air fryer basket